History and Theories of Socialism

 In

-1951, the Socialist International (SI) was established
+1951, the Socialist International (SI) was established as a

-to establish democratic socialism.
-It was initially
+democratic socialism.
+It was initially democratic and

-democratic and anti-Communist, but eventually expanded
+anti-Communist, but eventually expanded to include more

-in 2013 and created the Progressive
+socialist party (the SPD) split away in 2013 and created the Progressive

 Alliance.
 In recent years, the more authoritarian

-parties (China, Cuba, North Korea, etc.) have been
+parties (China, Cuba, North Korea, etc.) have been sticking

 See